Texas Private Lands Heritage Preservation Partnership

 Changes in Land-use

-Changes in land-use such as converting grazing pasture into a field for crop production, digging a new stock tank, using heavy equipment to thin out large areas of brush, or putting in a new road could all have a negative impact on heritage resources.
+Changes in land-use such as converting grazing pasture into a field for crop production, digging a new stock tank, using equipment to remove brush, plowing a field deeper than it has before, or putting in a new road could all have a negative impact on heritage resources.
 In addition, beyond the direct impact of these activities, changes in land-use have the potential to cause both on and off-site erosion.
 If considering these or similar types of land-use changes, it is best practice to consult with subject-matter-experts as to how this could not only effect heritage resources, but also future land productivity.
 In consulting outside parities make sure they are qualified to provide the advice you seek.

 Looting and Vandalism